 — Attachment E contains the ICAO strategy for improving support for the ICAO Position.

-— Attachment F contains the ICAO Position for ITU WRC-15, as approved by the Council on 27 May 2013.
+— Attachment F contains the ICAO Position for ITU WRC-19, as approved by the Council on XX yyy 9999.

 — Attachment G contains technical information and frequency sharing criteria.